 Stick to buying tickets from SeatGeek, StubHub, or directly from the team.
 You can still get deals and you never have to worry about being scammed.

 Best Value Seats at Kauffman Stadium

 Kauffman Stadium boasts that there is not a bad seat in the house.
 When it was originally designed over 38 years ago the owner made sure every seat pointed directly toward second base.
-This was too insure that nobody was sitting at an awkward angle.
-For those of us who have watch a baseball game at an awkward angle before, you can really appreciate this.
+This was to ensure that nobody was sitting at an awkward angle.
+For those of us who have watched a baseball game at an awkward angle before, you can really appreciate this.
 So wherever you sit, have no fear of a neck cramp.